S-Philp/DevSpace/README.md

 ## Prerequisites & Installation

-The main component needed to run RecipeBox is Node.js
+The main component needed to run DevSpace is Node.js

  <!-- * Installing Node:-->
 * If you dont have Node installed already, you can Download Node.js <a href="https://nodejs.org/en/">Here</a>